 The University of Maryland has taken steps to limit enrollment in certain majors in order to maintain high-quality programs.
-These majors, which are called Limited Enrollment Programs or LEPs, include biochemistry, biological sciences, business, chemistry, communication, computer science, criminology and criminal justice, engineering, environmental sciences and policy (biodiversity and conservation), government and politics, journalism and psychology.
-Students are encouraged to visit the Office of Undergraduate Admissions website for additional LEP information or can contact the office at 301.314.(TERP) 8377 or firstname.lastname@example.org for updated information.
+These majors, which are called Limited Enrollment Programs or LEPs, include biochemistry, biological sciences, business, chemistry, communication, computer science, criminology and criminal justice, engineering, environmental sciences and policy (biodiversity and conservation), government and politics, journalism, neuroscience and psychology.
+Students are encouraged to visit the Office of Undergraduate Admissions website for additional LEP information or they can contact the office at 301.314.TERP (8377) or email@example.com.

 Admission of new freshmen to some LEPs is highly selective.
 LEPs with highly selective admission for freshmen include biochemistry, biological sciences, business, chemistry, computer science, neuroscience and engineering.
 Freshman applicants interested in an LEP are encourage to apply by the early action deadline, as space is limited for these programs.
 Freshmen who are directly admitted to an LEP will be subject to a performance review when they complete 45 college credits.
 The review varies from program to program, but always includes satisfactory performance in a set of appropriate courses.
 Students not passing the review will be required to choose another major.
 See the academic program description for specific details.

 Freshmen not directly admitted to an LEP may be assigned to Letters and Sciences, where they will work with an advisor to meet the gateway requirements outlined for their particular program.
 Students are not guaranteed admission to an LEP at a later date.
-See the following section on LEP transfer admission and the LEP program descriptions for further details about this option.
+See the following section on LEP transfer admission for further details about this option.